JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 ## Input handler {#shiny-complete-input-handler}

 In the previous section on sending data from R to JavaScript, we used a "message handler" in JavaScript to handle the data coming from the server.
 There is also the corollary, an "input handler" to preprocess the data coming from JavaScript before it is made accessible by the input.
-In R, this is a function that must accept three arguments, the data coming to JavaScript, a Shiny session, and the name of the input.
-Note that all of these arguments are mandatory if they are not used in the function one omit them and use the three-dot construct instead.
+In R, this is a function that must accept three arguments: the data coming to JavaScript, a Shiny session, and the name of the input.
+Note that all of these arguments are mandatory if they are not used in the function we can use the three-dot construct instead.

 Input handlers are most often used to reshape or change the type of the data coming in.
-To demonstrate how to use them, we will reshape the classification results sent to R as looking at the results of the classification in the R server one might notice a row-wise list which can be transformed into a `data.frame`.
+To demonstrate how to use them, we will reshape the classification results sent to R as looking at the results of the classification in the R server one might notice a row-wise list, which can be transformed into a `data.frame`.
 The function below makes use of the [purrr](https://github.com/tidyverse/purrr/) [@R-purrr] package to loop over every result and transform them into data.frames and return a single data.frame.

 ```r
 # create handler